Discover the astounding true story that gave birth to Saving Private Ryan and see where fact and fiction diverge.

 Though Saving Private Ryan was inspired by the Niland brothers’ story (as well as a similar story about four brothers all killed during the Civil War), it’s safe to say that writer Robert Rodat and the filmmakers crafted a story that differed in a number of obvious ways.

 For starters, in the case of the Nilands, Edward was ultimately found to have been alive.
 In the film, of course, the titular Private Ryan has lost all three of his brothers.

 Moreover, the biggest difference between the true story of Saving Private Ryan and the film is that the latter features a dramatic search and rescue mission conducted by a group of U.S. soldiers.
 In the case of Fritz Niland, no such group was ever organized and he was instead tracked down by a chaplain.

-After this look at the true story of Saving Private Ryan, read the true tales of Desmond Doss, the World War II medic who inspired Hacksaw Ridge, and Wladyslaw Szpilman, the man behind The Pianist.
+After this look at the Niland brothers and the true story of Saving Private Ryan, read the true tales of Desmond Doss, the World War II medic who inspired Hacksaw Ridge and Wladyslaw Szpilman, the man behind The Pianist.
 Then, discover facts about World War II that even most history buffs don’t know.